 This course introduces the fundamental principles and functions of diesel performance engine building.
 Topics include combustion basics, volumetric efficiency, laminar airflow, turbine/compressor maps, common rail injection, nitrous and propane injection, tuning tactics and much more.
 This course will emphasize an understanding of power balancing, porting for flow & swirl, camshafts & valvetrains and electronic engine controls.
 Upon completion, students will be able to understand the component combination and all other variables involved in diesel performance engines.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis and electrical systems.
-Students will be using electronic service manuals and database systems throughout the course and will have the opportunity to review any material previously covered they feel they need additional help with.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 DPM 101 Diesel Preventative Maintenance